haidargit/Java_SortingNames/README.md

 java -v
 ```
 _as i mentioned earlier, we don't want to be bothered by choosing specific IDEs/Text Editor for funning this Java maven app.
-So, by using Maven (mvn) command through cmd or terminal, you can run this app everywhere easily.
+So, by using Maven (mvn) command through cmd or terminal, you can run this app easily._
-As long as your text editor has an 'Open Folder' menu/feature_

 ## Project Tree Details